-Recently hailed as “positively mesmerizing at the piano” by The Times-Tribune, pianist MINJU CHOI has performed throughout North America, Europe, and Asia as a recitalist, orchestral soloist, and chamber musician.
+Recently hailed as “positively mesmerizing at the piano” by The Times-Tribune (PA.), pianist MINJU CHOI has performed throughout North America, Europe, and Asia as a recitalist, orchestral soloist, and chamber musician.
 She has appeared as a soloist with the Indianapolis and Shreveport Symphonies, the Northeastern Pennsylvania Philharmonic, and the Music Academy of the West and Juilliard Orchestras.
 Ms. Choi has been presented in recitals in cities in the U.S. and abroad, including Paris, New York City, Philadelphia, and Chicago.
-She has been presented in prestigious venues such as David Geffen Hall of Lincoln Center, Chicago Cultural Center, Steinway Hall, and the Vancouver Chamber Music Festival.
+She has been presented in prestigious venues such as the Lincoln Center's David Geffen Hall, Chicago Cultural Center, Steinway Hall, and the Vancouver Chamber Music Festival.
 She has been heard as a soloist and chamber musician in live and recorded performances on radio stations around the country including WQXR New York Radio, WFMT Chicago Radio, WQSC Santa Barbara, KDAQ Shreveport, and WICR Indianapolis.
 Ms. Choi was a featured artist at the Vancouver Recital Society’s Chamber Music Festival, in which her performances were broadcast on the CBC Canada Radio.